uche-inyama/battleShip/README.md

 ## TEST DRIVEN DEVELOPMENT

-The purpose of this project battleShip is to consolidate a programming paradigm, TDD, that was introduced in Testing practice.
+The purpose of building this project, **``BattleShip``** is to consolidate a programming paradigm, TDD, that was introduced in Testing practice.
 Also, other programming concepts learned from previous modules were reinforced.
 These includes working with:

 - [ ] Factory functions.
 - [ ] Immediately invoked functions.